 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

 History of 9.3x72mmR Ammunition

-Although the 9.3x72R is an old cartridge, it remains in production by Sellier and Bellot and RWS, it is very difficult to find and most shooters have to hand load their ammunition, but even then, the brass can be extremely difficult to find.
-However, if your passion is shooting one of the master works of firearms, the drilling rifle, the 9.3x72R is a great choice for hunting medium game.
+The 9.3x72R is an old cartridge, but is still produced in limited quantities by Sellier and Bellot and RWS.
+The cartridge is difficult to obtain, and most shooters must hand load any ammunition they want to fire in this caliber, but today even the brass is hard to find.
+If you are passionate about shooting master works firearms, the drilling rifle, the 9.3x72R serves well to hunt medium game.

 Discuss 9.3x72mm Rimmed ammunition by adding your comment to the 0 comments below or by asking a new question